Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Model and objective

 Assume that the model starts with pretrained matrix $W_0$.
 Fine tuning consists in optimizing $W=W_0+\Delta W$ around $W_0$ to minimize the empirical loss.
-When no constrains are imposed on $\Delta W$, we talked about Full Fine-Tuning (FFT):
+When no constraints are imposed on $\Delta W$, we talk about Full Fine-Tuning (FFT):

 In the NTK regime, this optimization problem becomes: